Hollande taps bank economist to steer economic policy

 Macron's departure was one of several announced on Tuesday.
 Hollande had already seen his chief communications adviser and speech writer, Aquilino Morelle, stand down in April on accusations of past conflict of interest linked to his work with a pharmaceutical firm.
 Morelle denies any wrongdoing.

-His ejection came just two days after Hollande tapped a former class-mate at the elite ENA civil service college, Jean-Pierre Jouyet, to be his head of staff, replacing Pierre-Rene Lemas.
+His ejection came just two days after Hollande tapped a former Jean-Pierre Jouyet class-mate at the elite ENA civil service college, Pierre-Rene Lemas, to be his head of staff.

-(This story has been refiled to fix garbled words in last paragraph)

 (Additional reporting by Ingrid Melander; Writing by Leigh Thomas; Editing by Larry King)